Buddy Holly's crash site

 When Valens won the coin toss, he allegedly quipped that it was the first time he had ever won anything in his life.

-By early February, the musicians were all tired of their grueling and poorly managed "Winter Dance Party" tour, which had zigzagged back and forth across the Midwest instead of circling it in an organized fashion.
+By early February, the musicians were tired of their grueling and poorly managed "Winter Dance Party" tour, which had zigzagged back and forth across the Midwest instead of circling it in an organized fashion.

 Not only did the flight spare them from having to take another long bus journey in the freezing cold, it also offered them the chance to wash their clothes and get some much-needed rest.